CoffeebeanInk/discord-at-home/README.md

 - Ability to run sudo commands
 - ~90–120 minutes of time for initial setup

-## Recommendations
+## Suggestions
 - Prefer [Commet](https://commet.chat/) (desktop & mobile) or [Cinny](https://cinny.in/) (desktop) to have a user friendly Discord-like UI.
-- Keep registrations off, only your admin account registred in your homeserver.
+- Keep registrations off, only your admin account registered in your homeserver.
-- Make an alt account on other homserver and join every room of your Space.
+- Make an alt account on another homserver and join every room of your Space.
 - Invite eveyone to join from other homeservers.
 - Don't give PL 50+ (mod) to anyone on another homeserver unless you 100% trust the owner of that homeserver.
 - To keep storage low use embeds instead of uploading raw media files (Ex. [catbox.moe](https://catbox.moe))
-- Keep max media upload size on 10Mb or lower.
+- Keep max media upload size to 10Mb or lower.
 - Encourage users to also use embeds.

 ---